Jericho Creek (Delaware River tributary): History

 Named for the nearby mountain of the same name, Jericho Creek formed part of the boundary of William Penn's original purchase of land on 15 July 1682 with the Lenape.
 Later it became the southern boundary of the Walking Purchase (19-20 September 1737).
 It was first named Bakers Creek for Henry Baker, Justice of the Peace, who may have been a landowner and settler before 1682.
 The Indian Purchase of 1682 was limited to extend up the Delaware River from the mouth of the Neshaminy Creek "as far as a man can walk in a day and a half".
 It was said that this was done by William Penn himself, some of his friends and some Indian chiefs.
 This was a leisurely walk with breaks, unlike the Walking Purchase of 1737 by Penn's sons.
 The creek was marked Knowles Creek on a number of maps of the 19th century.

 Statistics

-Jericho Creek was entered into the Geographic Names Information System database of the U.S. Geological Survey as identification number 1178049 on 2 August 1979, and is listed in the Pennsylvania Gazatteer of Streams as identification number 02975.
+Jericho Creek was entered into the Geographic Names Information System database of the U.S. Geological Survey as identification number 1178049 on 2 August 1979, and is listed in the Pennsylvania Gazetteer of Streams as identification number 02975.